 If I had to use one word to describe Dancers Unlimited, it would be COMMUNITY!
 Dancers Unlimited is a bi-city professional dance company based in Hawaii and NYC.
-The organization was founded in 2009 and has created compelling movement narratives for the advancement of their community.
+The organization was founded in 2009 and has created compelling movement narratives to advance its community.
 With a theme of professional performances, creative collaboration, and community engagement, DU puts its community first.

 Community and culture are at the forefront of DU.
-Linda Kuo created Dancers Unlimited as a way to give back to her community.
-There were funding cuts within the Department of Education.
-Which resulted in canceled classes on Fridays in Hawaii.
-Linda’s love for dance and her community compelled her to offer FREE dance classes to the student affected by the cuts.
-Linda has choreographed productions in Hawaii, China, and New York, and has given scholarships in New York and Hawaii.
+Linda Kuo created Dancers Unlimited to give back to her community.
+There were funding cuts within the Department of Education, which resulted in canceled classes on Fridays in Hawaii.
+Linda’s love for dance and her community compelled her to offer FREE dance classes to students affected by the cuts.
+Linda has choreographed productions in Hawaii, China, and New York and has given scholarships in New York and Hawaii.

 DUNYC was launched in 2014.
-DU has appeared at the Shanghai World Expo, National Dance week and Bboy in Shanghai Hawaii.
+DU has appeared at the Shanghai World Expo, National Dance Week, and Bboy in Shanghai, Hawaii.
 House DJ Company “A Room OF House,” Ailey Citigroup, and Jazz Choreography Festival.
 Oahu Fringe Festival, Times Square Open House Festival, and Oahu Festival.
-The International Human Rights Festival and a slew of other stages throughout Hawaii and NYC.
+The International Human Rights Festival and several other stages throughout Hawaii and NYC.

-DUNYC productions expresses cultural diversity and highlights controversial and social topics.
+DUNYC productions express cultural diversity and highlight controversial and social topics.
 Topics like immigration, humanity, gender roles and identity, Love, and human conditions are at the forefront of the productions.

-In January of 2019, the dancers of DU and DUNYC united for the first time in Oahu.
-It was intriguing to listen to the dancers experience.
+In January 2019, the dancers of DU and DUNYC united for the first time in Oahu.
+It was intriguing to listen to the dancer’s experience.
 Community and cultural awareness isn’t just something Linda instills within her organization; it is a lifestyle for her.
-She talked about the dancers experiencing some of the island’s customs and rituals.
-Their engagement in the community and performances at Oahu Fringe Festival.
+She talked about the dancers experiencing some of the island’s customs and rituals—their engagement in the community and performances at the Oahu Fringe Festival.

 moveMent for Every Body

-I’mMigration is addressing something that we’re experiencing in America today.
+I’mMigration addresses something that we’re experiencing in America today.
 Immigration has been a hot topic lately.
-I believe we all know someone who is deal with immigration issues.
-DU’s I’mmigration is an immersive dance installation exploring the challenges and promises associated with being an immigrant.
+I believe we all know someone who deals with immigration issues.
+DU’s I’mmigration is an immersive dance installation exploring the challenges and promises of being an immigrant.

-Being a body on a foreign or unfamiliar land brings a variety of challenges to each individual.
-Leaving each person with a story to tell, and a perspective that impacts one’s life and identity.
-Each of the five dancers narrative is weaved into the choreography.
-The movement is a representation of how our experiences shape our identities and perspectives.
+Being a body in a foreign or unfamiliar land brings various challenges to each individual—leaving each person with a story to tell and a perspective that impacts one’s life and identity.
+Each of the five dancers’ narratives is woven into the choreography.
+The movement represents how our experiences shape our identities and perspectives.

-Linda Kuo and her DU organization are planning some extremely fabulous things for 2020.
-As I write this Article Linda is attending her first Red Carpet event in Hawaii – what an honor!
-As Linda continues to express her diverse cultural background throughout dance I’m here for it all.
+Linda Kuo and her DU organization are planning some fabulous things for 2020.
+As I write this Article, Linda is attending her first Red Carpet event in Hawaii – what an honor!
+I’m here for it all as Linda continues to express her diverse cultural background throughout the dance.